pietroth/TSA/README.md

 # The Seven Apocalypses

-This repository holds the official open-source code of the TSA server-side.
+This repository holds the official open-source code of the **TSA server-side**.